Mónica Ramos

-Mónica Ramos (born 14 October 1998) is a Colombian footballer who plays as a defender for Grêmio and the Colombia women's national team.
+Mónica Ramos Santana (born 14 October 1998) is a Colombian professional footballer who plays as a defender for Grêmio and the Colombia women's national team.

 International career

 Ramos made her international debut in a friendly against the United States on 17 June 2022.
 On 3 July, she was called up by Nelson Abadía to represent Colombia at the 2022 Copa América Femenina.